Diagnosed With Arthritic Ankles? What You Can Expect From Treatment

 The hardware is rarely removed, but only necessary until the fusion is solid.
 The concept is that once the fusion is solid, the pain is gone.

 The surgery is ideally suited for the patient who has significant deformity, excessive bone loss, poor ligaments, poor bone quality, previous infection, marked obesity, or nerve damage indicated by poor muscle strength or lack of sensation.
+In addition, once you are fused the likelihood of further surgery is minimal.

 Total ankle replacement (TAR) involves resurfacing the weight bearing parts of the ankle joint where bones come together.